Google Home, which has been rebranded Google Nest, is Google's answer to Amazon's Echo line-up of smart speakers and

-If you're looking to buy your first smart speaker, Google Nest Mini is a great choice.
+If you're looking to buy your first smart speaker, Google Nest Mini (2nd gen) is a great choice.
 It does almost everything the more expensive models do, but with a smaller speaker also benefits from a lower price.
-You can also still buy the older Home Mini, which has the exact same design with a little less audio oomph and slower processing - you shouldn't buy this at full price, but could be worth it if you can find it cheaper than the Nest Mini.
+You may also still be able to find at a lower price the older Home Mini, which has the exact same design but a little less audio oomph and slower processing.

-Step up to the standard Google Home if you want louder, better-quality audio, and if you're a true audiophile the Max is better still in this regard (but will be overkill - and overly priced - for most users).
+Step up to the standard (now discontinued) Google Home or upgraded Google Nest Audio if you want louder, better-quality audio, and if you're a true audiophile the Max is better still in this regard (but will be overkill - and overly priced - for most users).